Our Commitment

 Further Information

-As a parish within the Archdiocese of Brisbane, we are responsible for ensuring compliance with the requirements of the Archdiocese of Brisbane Safeguarding Policy and relevant procedures and practices to promote the safety of children and adults at risk.
+As a parish within the Archdiocese of Brisbane, we are responsible for ensuring compliance with the requirements of the Archdiocese of Brisbane Safeguarding Framework and relevant procedures and practices to promote the safety of children and adults at risk.

 Follow the links to learn more about